SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 Public IP addresses are billed by AWS so keep this in mind to avoid any surprise costs.
 You can estimate the cost of your public IPs using the aws pricing calculator [here](https://calculator.aws/#/createCalculator/VPC)

-Now we move on to configure our route tables to direct the traffice within our subnets.
-We will start with a route table for our public subnet
+Now we move on to configure our route tables to direct the traffic within our subnets.
+We will start with a route table for our public subnet.

-From the VPC dashboard I select Route tables from the left hand menu and use the Create route table button
+From the VPC dashboard I select Route tables from the left hand menu and use the Create route table button.

 ![create route table](./imgs/create_rt1.JPG)